microsoft/botbuilder-js/QnAMaker/readme.md

 }
 ```

-> NOTE: Simply run `qnamaker --init` to answer simple questions to create your .qnamakerrc file
+> NOTE: Simply run `qnamaker init` to answer simple questions to create your .qnamakerrc file

 2. As arguments to the CLI: `--kbId <string> --subscriptionKey <string>`